NIHON KOHDEN Life Scope Patient Monitors Struggling The Disruptive Digital Revolution

 NIHON KOHDEN patient monitoring products were shunned in foreign markets

-The problem faced by the company in foreign markets is how to create value using outdated technology!
+The problem faced by the company in foreign markets has always been how to create value using outdated technology!
 The absence of know-how to offer even basic level of digital networking (LAN) in Patient Monitors in the 1990s meant the collapse of NIHON KOHDEN export sales for Life Scope Patient Monitors; the only exception was export sales linked to Japanese Government ODA projects.
 As seen in the USA market, sales recovery was so gradual and hardly noticeable that many from the younger generation had erroneously mistaken it as a new emerging brand in the market!

 For a good SUMMARY of the Patient Monitoring market up to the late 1980s, Michael E. Porter had one in his book The Competitive Advantage of Nations (1990; Republished with a new introduction, 1998).

 From the early 1990s the Life Scope Patient Monitoring Systems had already shown rapid technological irrelevance.
-In August 1998, Nihon Kohden finally launched the first Life Scope modular monitor using digital interface between monitor main unit and modules, but this turned out to be a failure and the company lost the determination to continue.
+In August 1998, Nihon Kohden finally launched the first Life Scope modular monitor using a digital interface between monitor main unit and modules, but this turned out to be a failure and the company lost the determination to continue.

-By September 2002 it had become obvious to most observers the poorly-designed network platform for digital measurement data was already abandoned.
-Instead of confronting it squarely as a representative patient-monitoring brand from Japan, the company kept herself busy with all means to hide the inability to do digital modular monitoring.
-The analog yellow MULTI-parameter sockets are still currently being passed off absurdly as digital nodes connecting to a non-existent measurement data network platform.
+Instead of confronting it squarely as a representative patient-monitoring brand from Japan, the company kept busy thinking about all the means possible to hide their incompetence for scalability of monitoring parameters using digital networking.
+The analog yellow MULTI-parameter sockets was chosen to pass off absurdly as digital nodes connecting to a non-existent measurement data network platform.

 How can we know what types of patient monitoring products were Nihon Kohden exporting in 1997?